Henry May (New Zealand politician): Political career

 After the formation of the Third Labour Government May stood for the cabinet and was tied for the final place in the caucus ballot with Ron Bailey (whom he had shared an office with for many years) with May narrowly winning.
-Prime Minister Norman Kirk regretted two friends being pitted against one another but was Bailey took the defeat graciously.
+Prime Minister Norman Kirk regretted two friends being pitted against one another but was relieved when Bailey took the defeat graciously.
 May was appointed by Kirk as Minister of Internal Affairs and Minister of Local Government from 1972 to 1975.
 In 1974 he gained additional responsibility as Minister of Civil Defence.
 As Minister of Internal Affairs he was a patron of the arts.
 He increased the funding for the Queen Elizabeth II Arts Council 127% and boosted the Historic Places Trust funding by an extra $63,000 as well.
 His main accomplishment as a minister was restructuring New Zealand's local government setup in 1974, largely inspired by the "May Report" over a decade earlier.

 Following Norman Kirk's death he was responsible for organising his state funeral.
 May also created the New Zealand Fire Service in 1975, merging the 26 permanent and 251 volunteer fire brigades in co-operation with Sir Jack Hunn.

 The Labour government was unexpectedly defeated at the 1975 general election and May lost his ministerial roles.
 May was also unexpectedly defeated by Bill Lambert in the Western Hutt electorate.
 While initially ahead of Lambert by the slender margin of 8 votes his position was tenuous with over one thousand special votes yet to be counted and the overall nationwide swing to National counting against him.
 Nevertheless May pointed to the fact that in every previous election he had gained votes after specials were counted and stated "I am not throwing in the towel yet".
 Ultimately he was defeated after the final count was made however finishing 168 votes (only 0.88%) behind Lambert.

 Later life and death

 Following his defeat, May moved to Waikanae with his second wife, Doreen, and became a gardener in his retirement.
 He was appointed a Companion of the Queen's Service Order for public services in the 1976 Queen's Birthday Honours.

 May died on 22 April 1995, aged 83 years.
-He was survived by his second wife Doreen, who died in 2010.
+He was survived by his second wife Doreen and four children.